servomac/apistar-from-scratch/tutorial/03-database-backend.md

 ### Access the database from views

-You can inject the [SQLAlchemy component](https://github.com/tomchristie/apistar/blob/38a5d7a307f268ca3e0e03f6a8779a643c545798/apistar/backends/sqlalchemy_backend.py) in the views.
+You can inject the [SQLAlchemy component](https://github.com/tomchristie/apistar/blob/38a5d7a307f268ca3e0e03f6a8779a643c545798/apistar/backends/sqlalchemy_backend.py) into the views.
 It has `engine`, `session_class` and `metadata` as attributes.

 ```
 # views.py